 Visiting temples in Japanese New Year

-More than 100 million Japanese people visit the Shinto shrine or Buddhist temple during the new year to offer a short prayer at the shrine's altar.
+More than 100 million Japanese visit the Shinto shrine or Buddhist temple during the New Year to make a brief prayer at the shrine altar.
 The first visit of the year is known as hatsumoude [初詣].

 Many light bonfires large or small to warm the crowds that are there.
 Incense is also burned at home or at shrines in the New Year.
 Incense smoke is considered a purification.